Raigachhi

 Raigachi is a census town in the Rajarhat CD block in the Barasat Sadar subdivision in North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also a part of Kolkata Urban Agglomeration.

 Geography

 Location

 Raigachi is close to Action Area II C and II D of New Town.
 Deara is located nearby.

 Area overview

 Rajarhat, a rural area earlier, adjacent to Kolkata, is being transformed into an upmarket satellite township, with modern business hubs, luxury real estate and eye-catching shopping malls.
 With enormous construction activity taking place all around, things are changing fast, leaving behind a description at any given point of time as outdated in no time.
 Bidhannagar subdivision consists of Bidhannagar Municipality, Mahishbathan II Gram Panchayat and Rajarhat-Gopalpur Municipality (subsequently merged to form Bidhannagar Municipal Corporation since 2015), including Nabadiganta Industrial Township (Bidhannagar Sector - V) and Rajarhat (Community development block).

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.